Soundscape ecology: Responses to Noise

+Fitness Consequences

+Interference from anthropogenic noise on insect communication can affect mating, foraging, and survival.

+Disruption of mating by noise masking occurs when noise overlap reduces perception of signals and insects are unable to modulate signaling to avoid it.
+This can hinder species recognition and mate location, and may preclude courtship and mating altogether.
+Decreased mating has been observed in multiple species as a result of interfering noise, including Schizocosa ocreata wolf spiders, Graminella nigrifrons leafhoppers, and Dendroctonus pine beetles.
+Even if insects can alter signaling behavior, they still might suffer reductions in fitness if females do not recognize the altered signals or respond to them as readily as non-altered signals.
+Under noisy conditions, females may also choose to mate with the first male encountered rather than sampling and comparing between males.

+Noise can also affect interactions among species.
+When noise masks airborne or vibrational signals made by prey, insects that rely on these cues to locate prey may be unable to, or prey species may alter their behavior to compensate for the noise.
+These changes can reduce foraging success, thus constraining growth and limiting reproduction.
+Alternatively, insects that utilize warning signals or that detect potential dangers through predator vibrations may be unable to do so, leading to increased predation rates.

+Ecological Impacts

+While there is little research on community or ecosystem level impacts of anthropogenic noise on insects, studies indicate that noise can decrease the diversity and abundance of insect communities.
+Potential consequences of these shifts may lead to cascading effects on higher levels of the food chain, reduced ecological resilience, and the provision of critical ecosystem services such as pollination.

 Soundscape conservation

 The discipline of conservation biology has traditionally been concerned with the preservation of biodiversity and the habitats that organisms are dependent upon.
 However, soundscape ecology encourages biologists to consider natural soundscapes as resources worthy of conservation efforts.
 Soundscapes that come from relatively untrammeled habitats have value for wildlife as demonstrated by the numerous negative effects of anthropogenic noise on various species.
 Organisms that use acoustic cues generated by their prey may be particularly impacted by human-altered soundscapes.
 In this situation, the (unintentional) senders of the acoustic signals will have no incentive to compensate for masking imposed by anthropogenic sound.
 In addition, natural soundscapes can have benefits for human wellbeing and may help generate a distinct sense of place, connecting people to the environment and providing unique aesthetic experiences.
 Because of the various values inherent in natural soundscapes, they may be considered ecosystem services that are provisioned by intact, functioning ecosystems.
 Targets for soundscape conservation may include soundscapes necessary for the persistence of threatened wildlife, soundscapes that are themselves being severely altered by anthrophony, and soundscapes that represent unique places or cultural values.
 Some governments and management agencies have begun to consider preservation of natural soundscapes as an environmental priority.
 In the United States, the National Park Service's Natural Sounds and Night Skies Division is working to protect natural and cultural soundscapes.